MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

 ### Inventory apps with access in your organization

-You can inventory apps for your users using the Azure Active Directory portal, PowerShell, or have your users individually enumerate their application access.
+You can inventory apps for your users using the Microsoft Entra admin center, PowerShell, or have your users individually enumerate their application access.

-- Use the Azure Active Directory portal to inventory applications and their permissions.
+- Use the Microsoft Entra admin center to inventory applications and their permissions.
 This method is thorough, but you can only check one user at a time, which can be time-consuming if you have to check the permissions of several users.
 - Use PowerShell to inventory applications and their permissions.
 This method is the fastest and most thorough, with the least amount of overhead.
 - Encourage your users to individually check their apps and permissions and report the results back to the administrators for remediation.

 #### Inventory apps assigned to users

-You can use the Azure Active Directory portal to see the list of apps to which any individual user has granted permissions.
+You can use the Microsoft Entra admin center to see the list of apps to which any individual user has granted permissions.

 1. Sign in to the **Azure Portal** with administrative rights.
-2. Select the **Azure Active Directory** icon.
+2. Select the **Microsoft Entra ID** icon.
 3. Select **Users**.
 4. Select the user that you want to review.
 5. Select **Applications**.